COGS108/Overview/COGS108-Syllabus.md

 ### Discussion section lab exercises

-Each week (starting week 2) there will be a short, guided lab exercise to review material from lecture and give hands-on programming experience.
-These lab exercises will be released on the Friday BEFORE the corresponding lab section.
-Students will have a week to complete them, so they are due the Friday AFTER the corresponding lab section.
+Each week there will be a short, guided lab exercise to review material from lecture and give hands-on programming experience.
+These lab exercises will be released on the Wednesday BEFORE the corresponding lab section.
+Students will have a week to complete them, so they are due the Wednesday AFTER the corresponding lab section.
 There will be 8 discussion lab exercises.
 Each is worth 2 points.

 ---